Networked Economy

 In 2004, the eGovernment Act was enacted to bring about ICT investment and change to the country which had fallen behind much of the rest of Europe in its technological advancement.
 By 2006, Austria was ranked first in overall online service delivery within the European Union according to an Accenture statistical survey.4This act was created to advance the technological aptitude of the populace, availability of government services and improve the business environment where the overall economy could compete at an ICT level with other European countries on the basis of education, employment opportunities, and technological competitiveness.
 Under the guidance of the European Network and Information Security Agency (ENISA), the Austrian NIS strategy under the guidance of the Federal Ministries in coordination with private business has focused on the ICT resources available to its corporate community which is over 60% service related.
 Areas such as finance and banking, high tech, research and development, and commerce make a significant portion of these services and ICT jobs have become a significant portion of the total employment (over 20% as of 2007).5 This increase in ICT related jobs can be related to the focus of initiatives in ICT education, industrialization, and regional connectivity efforts as well as a concentrated growth strategy by Austrian businesses to advance their global competitiveness (41).

-• 76% of the enterprises already use broadband to access the Internet.
+- 76% of the enterprises already use broadband to access

-• the % of ISDN connections and analogue modems is further declining (35%).
+- the % of ISDN connections and analogue modems is further

-• 79% of all Austrian enterprises already had their own website.
+- 79% of all Austrian enterprises already had their own

 Current trends within the ICT sector for jobs show a relative maintaining of opportunities as well as an influx of available Austrian candidates for these positions.7 However, Austria lags behind other EU countries based on persons employed with user skills.